-We are creating ever more efficient, high-performance appliances, which help consumers and customers to live better lives, save money and reduce their environmental footprint.
+We are creating ever more efficient, high-performance appliances, which help consumers to live better lives, save money and reduce their environmental footprint.

 Electrolux will improve the energy and water performance of our appliances, raising the bar for product efficiency around the world.

 Read more about our progress on this Promise